AviationSFO/dodgergameV2dev/README.md

 See [installation options](#installation).
 # Instructions
-Arrow keys to move left and right. ~Press 0 to activate data recording~ (CURRENTLY INOP).
+Arrow keys to move left and right.
+Press 0 to activate data recording (CURRENTLY BEING WORKED ON).

 # IMPORTANT FOR USE
 Make sure your source folder is called "dodgergameV2dev" on your desktop or this will not work!